ppremru/LaunchFieldKitAdoption/ocp.md

 ### Independent Learning

-#### Crawl
+**UNDER CONSTRUCTION**

-Awareness of concepts such as containers, container registries, container orchestration, pods, operators -  as well as DevOps and GitOps.
+#### Crawl - Pre OCP

+Awareness of concepts such as containers, container registries, and ???.
 These are useful concepts for profiles in operations and development.

 | Recommended Resources | Notes |
 | :-------------------- | :---- |